 A good system is one that works for your personal style.
 If you’ve tried someone else’s method and it doesn’t work, then it isn’t a good system for you.
 The key here is to try out different systems until you find the one that works for you.
 A good system is one that is easier to use than not.

-Here are 3 simple systems to create more time and space in your own life:
+Here are 3 easy systems to simplify your life and create more time and space:

 One of the great benefits of living in England is that all the supermarkets have online shopping and deliver your groceries right to your door for a small fee or free.
 What could easily take 1-2 hours of time a week is now a 10 to 15 minute task.

 I thought I’d miss shopping at the store and hand-picking my veggies, but find that I much prefer having my groceries land on my doorstep!
 This is the right move for a greener planet as well—fewer trips to the store means less fuel consumption.

 Ask your own grocery store when they will make online shopping available to you.
 If it already exists in your neighborhood, set it up this week and enjoy the newfound time savings every week thereafter.

 Like most systems, there is a bit of extra time involved the first time you set it up, but then you will reap the ongoing rewards of time saved for years and years to come.